Creating systems and processes is the key to freedom in both life and business … yikes, it sounds bloody boring, doesn’t it?

 - What they are and why you NEED processes to scale, grow, or sell your business

 - How to decide what to delegate first

 - How to create a process in less than 10 minutes

 - The free tool I use to manage my business systems

 A process is a collection of related, structured activities or tasks that produce a specific service or product.
 Think of it as a recipe for a part of your business.

 If I could go back five years ago and teach myself one thing it would be how to create systems in my life.
-Even during university when I studied Architecture there’s so many ways I could have been much more efficient – and essentially less stressed if I had even known what they were.
-Oh, wells… in my next life!
+Even during university when I studied Architecture there are so many ways I could have been much more efficient – and essentially less stressed if I had even known what they were.
+Oh, well… in my next life!

 Despite repeating the same tasks over and over, I hadn’t created a system so that I could hand low-leverage tasks off.
 Big mistake… Huge.
 Cue Pretty Woman reference

 “If your business depends on you, you don’t own a business—you have a job.
 And it’s the worst job in the world because you’re working for a lunatic!” – Michael E. Gerber, The E-Myth Revisited

 Cut to now where I have three businesses that I can work on from anywhere in the world.
 My goal now with any business I work on is to make myself obsolete in the day-to-day operation of the business, so I focus my time and energy on high-level, high-leverage tasks.